matthewc0913/sep10-freedom-project/blog/entry03.md

 ### Finalizing Content
 I had to organize my ideas to make it ready for a website.
+What I did is I spread it out into two sections.
+One section is _Outdated or “Old” INVENTIONS_ the other section is called: _MY INVENTIONS_.

+For _Outdated or “Old” INVENTIONS_ I gave old inventions that sports use:

+* Instant Replay
+* Mobile Apps
+* Medical

+I also explained each inventions.

+For _MY INVENTIONS_ I gave my new ideas that sports will use:

+* AI umpires/refs
+* Ball tracking
+* Play Maker
+* Hype-o-meter

+I also explained my thought process for inventing each idea.

 ## EDP
 I am currently in the thrid stage of the engineering design process, where the main goal is to brainstorm possible solutions to the problem.
 Why I think I am in this step in the Engineering Design Process is I am making ideas to solve the problem.
 The next stage is to plan the most promising solution to resovle the issue.